Freelance Counsellor & Psychotherapist (MBACP)

 Do sessions have a standard length and/or frequency?

-Yes, the default approach is to hold 50 minute sessions at a weekly frequency.
+Yes, the default approach is to hold 50 minute sessions (or 90 minutes for couples) at a weekly frequency.

-That said, sessions often go slightly over 50 minutes in order to get to a logical stopping point.
-Also, couples therapy sessions are often longer but that can be discussed on a case-by-case basis.
+That said, sessions often go slightly over the allotted time to get to a logical stopping point.

 Can sessions be longer and/or more frequent, or even less frequent?

-What does it mean for a therapist to be supervised?
+What does it mean for a therapist to have a 'Supervisor'?

-My professional body (the British Association of Counselling and Psychotherapy) mandates that every month, I must meet an independent trained supervisor who oversees my client work.
+My professional body (the British Association of Counselling and Psychotherapy) mandates that I must regularly meet an independent and specially-trained Supervisor who oversees my client work.

-The supervision appointments get longer as I acquire more clients and they are there to ensure that:
+The supervision appointments get longer and more frequent as I acquire more clients and they are there to ensure that:

 -